 The boundaries of a town were square.
 When the Etruscans founded a town, they used a plow to mark the furrow along which the foundations of the wall were to be laid.
 At some points the plow was raised out of the ground to leave a gap for the gates.

 The Etruscans brought house-building methods with them from Asia.
 The houses were square and the windows looked an to an inside courtyard.
 Instead of a vault, they used an architrave (horizontal piece of wood) to support the roof or the floor above.
 The building techniques were later adapted by the Romans.

 As the Etruscans liked to live in comfort, their houses were furnished with carpets, couches, large tables for banquets, and attractive ornaments.
 Above all they had beautiful vases used for storing things, mixing things, and for drinking.

 The Etruscans were a lively and cultured people, and enjoyed their recreations.
-They were fond of good food, dancing, humorous and cruel sports. hunting, personal ornaments, and fashion.
+They were fond of good food, dancing, sports. hunting, personal ornaments, and fashion.

 Perhaps the most famous Etruscan today is Lars Porsena of Clusium (capital of Etruria).
 In about 500 BC he marched on Rome to restore the banished Roman king Tarquinius Superbus.
-The story of this is immortalized in the poem Horatius by Lord Macaulay.
+The story of this is immortalized in the poem Horatius by Thomas Babington (Lord) Macaulay.

 But all Etruria's noblest